bdumasfortin/pirate-survival-html/doc/GAME_DESIGN.md

 ## Combat
 - Sword attack via LMB when sword is selected.
-- Attack aims toward the cursor and shows a cone effect.
+- Attack aims toward the cursor.
 - Enemies have hit flash feedback.

 ## Inventory and items